Yawara!: Anime

 Yawara! was adapted into an anime television series titled Yawara!
 A Fashionable Judo Girl! by Kitty Films.
 The series was broadcast on Yomiuri TV between October 16, 1989 and September 21, 1992.
 A total of 124 episodes were produced.
 An animated film titled Yawara!
 Soreyuke Koshinuke Kizzu!!
 (YAWARA! それゆけ腰ぬけキッズ!!) entered theaters on August 1, 1992.
 It features a story based on a draft created by Urasawa.
 An anime TV special, titled Yawara!
 Special - Zutto Kimi no Koto ga...
 (YAWARA!
-Special ずっと君のことが…。), aired on Nippon TV on July 19, 1996.
+Special ずっと君のことが…。), aired on Nippon TV on July 19, 1996 to conclude the series.
+The 1992 Barcelona Olympics are updated to the 1996 Atlanta Olympics.

 The TV series was licensed for release in North America by Animeigo in August 2006.
 Preorders were opened in early 2008.
 A box set of the first 40 episodes was released on October 31, 2008.
 However, AnimEigo announced in April 2010 that they had been unable to license the remaining episodes, and the first boxset went out of print on August 31, 2012.